Who we are

 Who we will make your personal data available to

-We sometimes need to use other research organisations to help us deliver large pieces of work.
+The DfE sometimes needs to use other research organisations to help us deliver large pieces of work.
 In such instances we have a contract with these organisations.
 For the purposes of this project our contracted partners IFF Research and UCL IOE have been employed to process your personal data on our behalf.

 How long we will keep your personal data

-DfE will keep an anonymised version of your personal data for future analysis, as per the GDPR exemption on retaining personal data used for scientific, or historical research purposes in accordance with Article 89 (1).
+The DfE will keep a pseudonymised version of your personal data for future analysis, as per the GDPR exemption on retaining personal data used for scientific, or historical research purposes in accordance with Article 89 (1).

-We will retain your contact details after each year of the study, unless you request that they are removed.
+IFF will retain your contact details after each year of the study, unless you request that they are removed.
 This will allow us to invite you to take part in the subsequent waves of the study.
-If the study continues beyond the initially planned five years, we will ask you at the end of the Year 5 survey if you are happy to be recontacted the following year.
+If the study continues beyond the initially planned five years, the DfE or an agent on our behalf will ask you at the end of the Year 5 survey if you are happy to be recontacted the following year.
 In addition, from the second year of the survey we may use your contact details to contact you about related follow up research – this will be within 12 months of you agreeing to recontact for this purpose.
 If you do not agree to this, you will not be contacted for follow up research.

 Your data protection rights

-More information about how DfE handles personal information is published here.
+More information about how the DfE handles personal information is published here.

 Under UK data protection law, participants have the right to request a copy of their data, change their data, or withdraw from the research at any time.
 Anyone who wishes to do this can contact a member of the IFF Research team via email at Workinglivesofteachersandleaders@IFFResearch.com.